m3rlinux/check_mk/cloudmark/README.md

 ## License

 This project is licensed under the GPLv3 License.
-See more details in file LICENSE
+[See more details in license file](../LICENSE)